Wandalen/wTools/module/move/unilang/spec.md

     - `UNILANG_INTERNAL_ERROR`: Unexpected system error
 *   **Security:** The framework **must** provide a `permissions` field in `CommandDefinition` for integrators to implement role-based access control.
 The `sensitive` attribute on arguments **must** be respected.
 *   **Verbosity:** The framework **must** support at least three verbosity levels (`quiet`, `normal`, `debug`) configurable via environment variable (`UNILANG_VERBOSITY`) or programmatically.
-*   **Shell Integration:** When building CLI applications that receive command-line arguments from the shell, integrators **must** be aware that the shell strips quotes from arguments before passing them to the application.
-For arguments containing spaces (e.g., `command::"cargo build"`), the application receives `"command::cargo build"` with quotes removed.
-Integrators **must** implement argument preprocessing to re-quote values containing spaces before passing them to the unilang parser: `if value.contains(' ') { format!(r#"{name}::"{value}""#) }`.
-Failure to do so will result in incorrect tokenization and semantic analysis errors.
-See Task 079 investigation in the Addendum for detailed analysis and reference implementation.
+*   **Shell Integration:** CLI applications **should** use the argv-based API (`Pipeline::process_command_from_argv`) when receiving command-line arguments from the shell (see FR-PIPE-4).
+This API preserves argument boundaries from the OS and eliminates information loss, enabling natural shell syntax without special quoting requirements.
+The string-based API (`process_command_simple`) is recommended for REPL/interactive applications where input comes as a single string. **Legacy Approach:** For applications using the string-based API with shell arguments, integrators must implement argument preprocessing to re-quote values containing spaces before passing them to the parser, but the argv-based API eliminates this requirement entirely.

 ### 9. Feature Flags & Modularity